The death of the ‘social media crisis’

 There are no such things.

-A crisis is a crisis, a one-off incident or series of events that seriously impacts the reputation and/or performance of an organisation – think BP’s Mexico oil spill, the BBC’s Newsnight meltdown or Yum Brands’ recent KFC woes in China.
+A crisis is a crisis, a one-off incident or series of events that seriously impacts the reputation and/or performance of an organisation – think BP’s Gulf of Mexico oil spill, the BBC’s Newsnight meltdown or Yum Brands’ recent KFC woes in China.

 While the internet and social media can escalate and amplify both ‘digital’ and ‘traditional’ issues, the great majority of significant reputation problems directly attributable to social media are small.